sidgames5/tsa-sd-2025/README.md

 ```
 $ python -m new_backend.main
+$ if there is an error for installing pillow-heif, open a new terminal and run brew install libheif
 ```

-Allowed Extensions are png, jpg, jpeg, and gif
+Allowed Extensions are png, jpg, jpeg, gif, heic, hevc

 A new browser window should automatically open.
 If not, open to [http://localhost:3000](http://localhost:3000)